 Sandmeyer reaction is one of the most important reactions in organic chemistry included in JEE syllabus.
 It is one of the major reactions for the synthesis of haloarenes.
-Some FAQs related to Sandmeyer reaction are:
+Some FAQs related to Sandmeyer reaction are given below:

 Answer: When a primary aromatic amine is treated with sodium nitrite in the presence of cold aqueous mineral acid, a diazonium salt is formed.
 This freshly prepared diazonium salt is further mixed with cuprous chloride or bromide which results in the replacement of diazonium group by –Cl or –Br.
 This reaction for the synthesis of haloarenes from a diazonium salt is popularly known as Sandmeyer reaction.

-Questions: What is the general mechanism of Sandmeyer reaction?
+Questions: What is the general mechanism of the Sandmeyer reaction?

 Synthesis of diazonium ion: